Clarke Quay & Riverside Attractions

 - Tel: +65 6332 3000

 Passing by this small, green hill situated slap-bang in the middle of central Singapore comes as quite the surprise.
 One minute, you’re surrounded by gleaming modern offices and sprawling malls, and the next minute (if you step foot inside the mark), you’re transported into what seems like a different world.
 Lush trees and vegetation are in rich supply at this unexpected spot, which is particularly popular for joggers, dog walkers, or just anybody fancying a break from the sprawling metropolis that is Singapore.
-Fort Canning Park can be found just behind the main complex of bars and restaurants at Clarke Quay, and can be easily reached from both Clarke Quay and City Hall MRT stations.
-Read More...
+Fort Canning Park can be found just behind the main complex of bars and restaurants at Clarke Quay, and can be easily reached from both Clarke Quay Read More...

 - Opening Hours: Daily